 Soumyadeep Roy; Automated EBM-oriented Summarization of Active or Recruiting Clinical Trials at COMSNETS 2018 held at Bangalore, India on January 3 – 7, 2018 [Link] Best Graduate Forum Presentation Award

-Motivation: Parkinson‘s Disease (PD) is a complex neurodegenerative disorder with high heterogeneity in clinical symptoms (motor and non-motor), progression course, treatment response, genetic factors.
-Patient subtyping helps improve disease mechanism understanding and facilitate targeted interventions or treatment regimes.
+Motivation: Parkinson‘s Disease (PD) is a complex neurodegenerative disorder with high heterogeneity in clinical symptoms (motor and non-motor), progression course, treatment response, and genetic factors.
+Patient subtyping helps improve disease mechanism understanding and facilitates targeted interventions or treatment regimes.

 Developing an integrated framework for understanding brand consistency from online content

 Abstract: A consumer-dependent (business-to-consumer) organization tends to present itself as possessing a set of human qualities, which is a company’s brand perception.